DeplanckeLab/TF-seq/README.md

 All .fastq files were deposited on ArrayExpress under the accession number [E-MTAB-XXXX](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-XXXX)

 ## 1. Preprocessing of TF-seq libraries
 TF-seq generates a library containing both the single-cell RNA-seq data and the TF barcodes.
-While it is possible to use this library only, we recommend making a second library, enriching the TF barcodes, to better assign cells to their corresponding TF barcodes (see the **Methods** section in the manuscript.
+While it is possible to use this library only, we recommend making a second library, enriching the TF barcodes, to better assign cells to their corresponding TF barcodes (see the **Methods** section in the manuscript).

 Therefore, a typical run output two libraries:
 - A standard 10x library, to be analyzed with cellranger